 The annual Ironman World Championship starts in Kailua-Kona.
 The race, held each October, crowns the best triathlete in the world.
 Competitors swim 2.4 miles in the open ocean, starting just to the left of Kailua Pier.

-A 112 mile bike race then travels north on the Kona Coast to the small village of Hawi, and then returns along the same route to a new transition area at the King Kamehameha Kona Beach Hotel.
+A 112-mile bike race then travels north on the Kona Coast to the small village of Hawi before returning along the same route to the King Kamehameha Kona Beach Hotel.